RobisonTorres/Automate_Python/Youtube_Downloader/README.md

 # YouTube Downloader

-This repository stores programs to download content from Youtube.
+This repository stores a function to download content from Youtube.

 ## Intro

-Sometimes, after finding a good video on YouTube, we want to download at least the audio to our machine.
-However, it could be challenging to locate a reliable site or a free program to use.
-The main purpose of these functions is to make this operation easy.
+Sometimes, after finding a great video on YouTube, we want to download at least the audio to our device.
+However, finding a reliable site or free program to do this can be challenging.
+The primary goal of these functions is to simplify this process.

 ## Features

- - Download video or playlist from Youtube.
+ - Download video or audio.
- - Download only the audio.
+ - Download playlist.

 ## Prerequisites